Inside: DIY garage organization systems that will help you organize your garage on a budget.

 This post contains affiliate links for your convenience.
 Click here to read my full disclosure.

 So I set a goal to be able to park my car in the garage last year, and I’m well aware that I’m a few months late on that promise to myself, but I didn’t give up.
-And now I literally get a smile on my face every time I pull into my driveway, open my garage door, and pull into our (officially) organized garage!
+I worked through the garage one small area at a time using my declutter method and now I literally get a smile on my face every time I pull into my driveway, open my garage door, and pull into our (officially) organized garage!

 You know you’re mature when this sort of thing gets you all sorts of excited right?